PavanRangani/docs/docs/prd/tax/tax.md

 ### Edit `Basic details` of Tax return

 - Year and form can't be changed
+- For `Grantor Trust`, `Grantor Filing Status` also can't be changed.
 - Other details can be changed anytime

 ### Add State